New and revised syllabus rules and classes for 2021 are highlighted in yellow.

 - In Senior, have performed an Aria or an Oratorio selection.

-- To be eligible for Provincial selection in Musical Theatre Vocal, the student must perform:
+- To be eligible for Provincial Nomination or a bursary in Musical Theatre Vocal, the student must perform in at least two Classical Voice classes and:

 - One (1) selection in the appropriate Musical Theatre category A (Ballad) or AA (Ballad) and